junglok/tem-docs/docs/batch/jobscripts.md

 # PBS (Portable Batch System) Job Scripts

 **Job scripts** form the basis of batch jobs.
-A job script is simply a text file with instructions of the work to execute.
+A job script is simply a text file containing instructions for the work to execute.
-Job scripts are *usually* written in `bash` and thus mimic commands a user would execute interactively through a shell; but instead are executed on specific resources allocated by the scheduler when available.
-Scripts can also be written in other languages - commonly *Python*.
+Job scripts are *usually* written in `bash`, mimicking commands a user would run interactively through a shell, but they execute on specific resources allocated by the scheduler when available.
+Scripts can also be written in other languages, commonly *Python*.

 ## **Basics of a Job Script**
 Sample basic PBS scripts are shown below: